Itiviti/gradle-ikvm-plugin/README.md

         // ... otherwise it will download (& cache) Ikvm release zip from official download links (sourceforge & www.frijters.net) ...
         ikvmVersion = '7.2.4630.4'

-        // ... but you can also specify the Ikvm folder yourself ikvmHome = '../ikvm-0.46.0.1'
+        // ... but you can also specify the Ikvm folder yourself then this will be used. ikvmHome = '../ikvm-0.46.0.1'

-        // Below values have sensible defaults but can be overriden
+        // Below values have sensible __defaults__ but can be overriden

         // Where will the assembly be generated destinationDir = jar.destinationDir